elizabethnewman/hessQuik/paper/paper.md

 ## Backward Mode

 Computing derivatives in backward mode is also known as \emph{backward propagation} and is the method by which automatic differentiation computes derivatives.
-The process works as follows.
-We first forward propagate through the network \emph{without computing gradients or Hessians}.
+The process works as follows: We first forward propagate through the network \emph{without computing gradients or Hessians}.
 After we forward propagate, we build the gradient and Hessian starting from the output layer and working backwards to the input layer.
 We start by computing derivatives of the final layer with respect to the previous features; that is,
     \begin{align}
         \nabla_{\bfu_{\ell-1}} \bfu_\ell &= \nabla_{\bfu_{\ell-1}} g_{\ell}(\bfu_{\ell-1}) && \in \Rbb^{n_{\ell-1}\times n_\ell}\\
          \nabla_{\bfu_{\ell-1}}^2 \bfu_\ell &= \nabla_{\bfu_{\ell-1}}^2 g_{\ell}(\bfu_{\ell-1}) && \in \Rbb^{n_{\ell-1}\times n_{\ell-1}\times n_\ell}.